 - Glass mason jars: I like quart and half-gallon size jars for storing liquidy foods like soups, sauces, broth.
 They can even be used for leftover casseroles and as drinking glasses.

-- Silicone food storage: I love these collapsible fridge storage containers from Xtrema.
+- Silicone food storage: I love these collapsible fridge storage containers.
 They don’t take up much room in the cabinets when stored and are easy to stack in the fridge.

 - Glass and silicone storage: Lifefactory makes some great all-glass food storage containers.
 They also have a silicone cover to help avoid breakage.